BY PASTOR T. O. BANSO

 Check your life, have you violated the rights of anyone especially these special categories of people I have mentioned?
 You have to repent and make amends today.

 7. Never cheat.
 Avoid sharp practices.
-Don’t take short cuts; short cuts will end up cutting you short!
+Don’t take shortcuts; shortcuts will end up cutting you short!
 And I am talking in all respects, including finances and morality, in your marriage, business, office, neighbourhood, and so on.
-If you cheat, you’ll live perpetually in the fear of being found out!
+If you cheat, you’ll live perpetually in fear of being found out!
 Imagine somebody buying and selling stolen goods, expired or substandard products, etc. How can he have peace and joy when he is making others unhappy?
 Don’t do any business or engage in illegitimate activities that put others in trouble or at a disadvantage.

-Proverbs 15:6 says “In the house of the righteous is much treasure: but in the revenues of the wicked there is trouble” (NKJV).
+Proverbs 15:6 says “In the house of the righteous there is much treasure, but in the revenue of the wicked is trouble” (NKJV).
 You need to repent today if you’re involved in such things and ask for God’s forgiveness.
 That is the only way for you to be divinely blessed.
 “People who conceal their sins will not prosper, but if they confess and turn from them, they will receive mercy” (Proverbs 28:13 NLT).
 If you don’t repent and forsake your sin, be sure your sin will find you out one day (Numbers 32:23).
+It will catch up with you.
 God has already declared that there is no peace for the wicked (Isaiah 57:2).
 Make peace with the Lord today.

 It is better to own up and suffer the shame now than to succumb to the terms of the devil’s blackmail.
 He will still expose you one day.